 Grief, trauma, stress are all experiences that are stored in our body memory.
 I recognize the power of movement and the positive effects of nervous system calming and regulation it offers.
 I frequently use Mindfulness-based practices with clients such as guided meditation, breathing practices and walk and talk therapy sessions.

-Depression and Anxiety
+Major Depression and Anxiety

-Panic and Phobias
+Panic attacks and Phobias

 Addiction Medicine (Harm Reduction)